deepanshu210306/Esoc/README.md

 # Energy society - IIT Delhi

-This The source code Esoc website.
+This is source code Esoc website.